 5. They encourage and improve problem-solving skills

+Crosswords make your child think about how each of the words interact with one another on the grid, while code breakers encourage the consideration of multiple possible solutions before arriving at the correct answer.
 Many word puzzles require not just a good vocabulary and good spelling, they also require the ability to think logically and strategically.
 Word puzzles ask children to think outside the box, engaging their problem-solving skills and creativity.

 6. They foster persistence

+Word puzzles can be challenging, some more than others.
+At times, they require more than one attempt to reach the correct answer.
+Persistence is often needed to keep trying once one has failed repeatedly to solve the puzzle, which in itself is a good lesson for children to learn.
 They are going to experience similar failures many times over the course of their lives, where they don’t get something right the first time and need to try again.
 The lesson of “if at first you don’t succeed, try and try again” is a good one and will help your child through many difficult and sometimes disheartening challenges.

 7. They can assist with improving test taking skills

+Word puzzles help to develop the skills your child will need throughout their school career: verbal reasoning, vocabulary, problem-solving, spelling, grammar and memory.
 The more these skills are practiced, the better your child becomes at using and accessing them.
 This in turn makes their processing of these factors faster, which impacts their performance.
 When these skills are mastered, they make a significant difference when your child writes tests.

 8. They can improve self esteem